 Scroll wheel encoders change how a scroll wheel will feel and function.
-They do not affect the actual clicking of the mouse wheel, but rather feeling of the actual scrolling and rotations.
-There are both mechanical and optical scroll wheel encoders.
-We will mostly be talking about mechanical wheel encoders on this page since they are the most common.
+They do not affect the clicking of the mouse wheel, but rather the feeling of the scrolling and rotations.

-NOTE: When replacing encoders, you WILL need to solder them.
-You can easily destroy your device if you aren't sure what you are doing.
+NOTE: When replacing encoders, you will need to solder them.
 We recommend practicing with some old broken electronics before jumping into modding your current gear.

 Measuring your Encoder Height

 Here is a Kailh 9mm encoder.
 To measure the height of a scroll wheel encoder, you need to take a measurement (in mm) from the base of the mounting plate to the center of the encoder wheel holder.

 Some encoders have a small number engraved somewhere on the front plate.
 For example, an engraved "9" means that the encoder mounting height is 9mm.

 Mechanical encoders are the most common type of encoder found in gaming mice.
 They detect the physical motion of the scroll wheel and convert it into electrical signals.

 All of the encoders that we sell are mechanical encoders.

 Kailh switches and encoders are quite popular due to availability and quality.
 More and more companies are using Kailh components in their new releases.